gzhao9/Tutorial-on-stress-testing/README.md

 After Test 5, I used all the Loadster Fuel credits available.

-**Recommendation**: Based on the binary search approach, the ideal user load for this game appears to be around 50-62 users.
+**Result**: Based on the binary search approach, the ideal user load for this game appears to be around 50-62 users.

 ---